Lae Chamber of Commerce

 In May 2013 the National Government declared that the 1st stage of the Okuk (Highlands) Highway re-development would be made, with the construction of a 4 lane Highway from Lae to Nadzab.

-China Railway International Limited the successful contractor, signed up in June 2014 and work commenced shortly thereafter.
-Stage 1 which is the section between the Boundary Road junction to the Wau/Bulolo turnoff at the time of writing this is half completed.
-Section 2 from this junction to Nadzab will then be commenced.
+China Railway International Limited (CRI), the successful contractor, signed up in June 2014 and work commenced shortly thereafter.
+Stage 1 which is the section between the Boundary Road junction to the Wau/Bulolo turnoff was completed in early 2017.
+Section 2 from this junction to the Yalu Bridge will be commenced soon, after the new contract was awarded to CRI (March 2017).

 The LCCI is again a very outspoken member of the steering committee for this road.